-Signs may be erected or maintained in the City only as permitted by 5.24 and subject to other restrictions contained in this Code.
-The Sign regulations of this Section 5.24 are intended to ensure that Signs are located, designed, sized, constructed, installed, and maintained in a way that protects and promotes safety, health, aesthetics, and the public welfare while allowing adequate communication.
-If any portion of the Sign regulations of this Section 5.24 is determined to be a violation of law, that portion shall be severed from the remainder of the chapter and shall be revised to reflect the least possible change that avoids the violation of law; and the remainder of this Section 5.24 chapter shall remain in effect and be interpreted as closely as possible to the original intent of this Section 5.24 without violating state or federal law.
-It is the specific intent of the City that if any portion of the Sign regulations of this Section 5.24 is determined to be an impermissible content-based regulation, such a determination shall not result in the invalidation of any other portion of this Section 5.24.
-Regardless of any other provision in this Section 5.24, noncommercial messages may be placed or substituted on any lawfully permitted Sign.
+Signs may be erected or maintained in the City only as permitted by this Section 5.24 and subject to other restrictions contained in this Code.
+The Sign regulations of this Section are intended to ensure that Signs are located, designed, sized, constructed, installed, and maintained in a way that protects and promotes safety, health, aesthetics, and the public welfare while allowing adequate communication.
+If any portion of the Sign regulations of this Section is determined to be a violation of law, that portion shall be severed from the remainder of the chapter and shall be revised to reflect the least possible change that avoids the violation of law; and the remainder of this Section shall remain in effect and be interpreted as closely as possible to the original intent of this Section without violating state or federal law.
+It is the specific intent of the City that if any portion of the Sign regulations of this Section is determined to be an impermissible content-based regulation, such a determination shall not result in the invalidation of any other portion of this Section.
+Regardless of any other provision in this Section, noncommercial messages may be placed or substituted on any lawfully permitted Sign.